-Speaking about the track, “I’d written ‘You Really Got Me’ as tribute to all those great blues people I love: Lead Belly and Big Bill Broonzy.”
+Speaking about the track, The Kinks’ very own Ray Davies once said: “I’d written ‘You Really Got Me’ as tribute to all those great blues people I love: Lead Belly and Big Bill Broonzy.”

 He added: “When I came up with it I hadn’t been writing songs very long at all.
 It was one of the first five I ever came up with.
 I was floundering around trying to find an identity.